Now Accepting Applications

 - Cohort: Those enrolled in Oregon Executive MBA are seasoned professionals with a wealth of hands-on experience to share in the classroom.
 You’ll learn with and from your peers as your cohort progresses through the integrated coursework over twenty months.

 - Schedule: Oregon Executive MBA is a signature program with one audience: accomplished professionals.
 Our accelerated format accommodates your busy schedule with courses twice a month on consecutive Fridays and Saturdays.
-Because Friday classes start at 1:00 p.m., only eight class hours per month overlap with regular business hours, so the impact to your work week is minimal.
-(View a sample schedule and two-year calendar – PDF)
+Because Friday classes start at 1:00 p.m., the impact to your work week is minimal.
+(View the 2020-22 class schedule – PDF)

-- Concierge-style Service: On class days, we take care of meals and student services so you can focus on learning.
+- Service: On class days, we take care of meals, snacks, and student services so you can focus on learning.

 - Network: Between the University of Oregon’s reputation and reach, the expertise of our faculty members and instructors, and the distinction of our student body, you will tap into an unparalleled network through Oregon Executive MBA.